 As the descriptive study of human society, based on data obtained primarily from fieldwork, ethnography dates back to the 1700s.
 Today, the meaning remains, but how we interact within human society is changing.
 Two-way interactions, once relegated to the field, are now often conducted online and via mobile.
 In particular, smart devices are allowing ethnographers to gather insights without the interference of the very behavior they are studying.
 Any manipulation-by-subject brought on by the “observer effect” is now gone.

 It’s true—the smartphone has made its way to ethnography.
 Yet live mobile ethnography has largely been misunderstood.
 It’s time to demystify what live mobile ethnography really means—its promises and its challenges.
 To do this we must start by understanding the difference between “asynchronous” and “synchronous” methodologies.
 In simplistic terms, asynchronous involves a time lag, and synchronous occurs in real time, both in activity and interactivity.

 Given this context, most qualitative experts agree that the majority of today’s mobile ethnography is asynchronous.
-In fact, having attended the 2013 QRCA Annual Conference, it is fair to say that the majority of mobile-ready research (online research communities, bulletin boards, video diaries) is currently asynchronous.
+In fact, having attended the 2013 QRCA Annual Conference, it is fair to say that the majority of mobile-ready research (online insight communities, bulletin boards, video diaries) is currently asynchronous.

 So, what does this mean in practical research terms?

 During asynchronous moderating (asking and probing), a delay is inevitable.
 In this case, respondents take us on a shopping trip with their smartphone.
 They document the trip via their device for eventual upload.
 While this format captures in-the-moment activity, it does not enable in-the-moment moderating—hence, a missed opportunity to dig for insights in real time.
 In this scenario, it’s feasible that several days will pass before a true insight is gleaned.